BeAShaper/appearance-scanner/README.md

 #### 3.2 Further Alignment

 run `CoherentPointDrift/CoherentPointDrift-master/simplify/run.bat` to simplify two meshes.
+It will call meshlabserver to simplify two meshes so that save the processing time.

 Open the CPD project in Matlab and run `main.m`.
 <img src="./imgs/aln2.png" title="matlab align">